Page updated: 26 February 2021

 If a face covering becomes damp, it should not be worn and should be replaced carefully.
 Please consider bringing a spare face covering to wear if your first face covering becomes damp during the day.

 Face visors or shields should not be worn as an alternative to face coverings.
 They may protect against droplet spread in specific circumstances but are unlikely to be effective in reducing aerosol transmission when used without an additional face covering.
-They should only be used after carrying out a risk assessment for the specific situation and should always be cleaned appropriately.
+They should only be used in addition to a face covering, after carrying out a risk assessment for the specific situation, and should always be cleaned appropriately.

-When seated and working at a desk in a staff office, you shouldn’t need to wear a face covering unless it is your personal preference, but you would put one on when moving to a communal area, such as to collect papers from a printer.
+When seated and working at a desk in a staff office, providing social distancing (minimum of 2 metres) can be maintained at all times and ventilation is good then you shouldn’t need to wear a face covering unless it is your personal preference to do so.
+You must however put one on whenever you move away from your desk and when moving to a communal area, such as to collect papers from a printer.

 How do face coverings help prevent the spread of Covid-19?